danfuzz/bayou/doc/coding-conventions.md

   methods together within a class as being part of a "namespace" of some sort.
   When this is the case, the names take the form `<namespace>_<method>` where the namespace and method name are underscore-separated.
-For example, the transaction operation constructors in `file-store.FileOp` are all defined as `op_<name>`.
+For example, the transaction operation constructors in `file-store.TransactionOp` are all defined as `op_<name>`.

 * Abstract methods &mdash; Sometimes base classes want to define abstract